dhis2/dhis2-server-tools/README.md

 * ubuntu server running 20.04 or 22.04.
 * SSL/TLS certificate - The installation defaults to obtaining SSL/TLS
   certificate from letsencrypt, you can also bring your own.
-* good internet on the severs.
-## Installation
-The process of installation involves pulling deployment code from git and setting a few variables/parameters to suit your environment.
-Of the importance is `fqdn`,`email` and `ansible_connection,` other config parameters can be left in their defaults.
-1. single server
-    * ansible_connection should be set to *lxd*
-    * dhis2 and its components will be installed on *lxd* containers.
-    * deployment happens from within the server, you do not need separate deployment server.

-2. multiple servers environment setup.
-    * `ansible_connection` should be set to `ssh`
-    *  A separate deployment server is a requirement, it should be able to access all the other servers via ssh

 ### Step1 :- Install ansible and other dependencies.
 #### environment setup.